 Habitat: Rosinweed grows from a fibrous root system containing small rhizomes that allow vegetative growth.
 It needs full sun, poor to loamy soils, and mesic to dry conditions.

-Names: "Rosinweed" is a common name applied to many Silphiums due to the resin of the original plant.
+Names: "Rosinweed" is a common name applied to many Silphiums due to the resin in the plants.
 The genus name, Silphium, is from the Greek word silphion, which was a plant of North Africa said to have resinous juice that was medicinally sought after.
 This plant appeared on ancient Greek coins of the city of Cyrene.
 Silphium is used today for a group of plants with resinous juice.
 The species name integrifolium, is from the Latin for "entire or uncut leaves".
 The author name for the plant classification - ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803, published posthumously, which contained the description of this plant.).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: To separate this plant from other sunflower types, look for the rough opposite stalkless leaves, most with tiny teeth.
 Rosinweed is one of the four Silphiums in the Garden.
 Here is a comparison chart.